County of Devon

 Totnes TQ9 6EL

-Local studies books and other materials are held in local studies collections at branch libraries all over Devon, but the largest collection is the former Westcountry Studies Library local studies collection, which from 2 October 2012 will come under the care of Devon Heritage Services.
-The collections are still currently catalogued and identified as Westcountry Studies Library collections [location code WSL] – see Online Catalogues for the various online catalogues and indexes to the local studies collections under the care of Devon Heritage Services.
+Local studies books and other materials are held in local studies collections at branch libraries all over Devon, but the largest collection is the former Westcountry Studies Library local studies collection, which from 2 October 2012 came under the care of Devon Heritage Services.
+The collections which are still currently catalogued and identified as Westcountry Studies Library collections [location code WSL] are gradually being altered to Devon Heritage Centre collections [location code DHC].
+See our Online Catalogues webpage for the various online catalogues and indexes to the local studies collections which are now under the care of Devon Heritage Services.

-Some other Devon-based libraries, such as Exmouth, Newton Abbot and Bideford also have considerable local studies collections.
+Some other Devon-based libraries, such as Exmouth, Newton Abbot and Bideford also have considerable local studies collections and local newspapers on film.

 The book collection of the former Westcountry Studies Library is therefore now part of our Devon Heritage Services collections.
 The collection includes more than 50,000 volumes relating to all aspects of Devon and the adjoining counties.
-Our former Devon Record Office searchroom library is being incorporated into the Devon Heritage Services book collection.
-Books in the Devon Heritage Services collections are available for reference only, and cannot be borrowed - a working selection will be held on the open shelves at Devon Heritage Centre from 2 October 2012, and until summer 2013, others can be pre-ordered from the stacks, to be consulted at the Exeter Central Library.
+Our former Devon Record Office searchroom library books have been incorporated into the Devon Heritage Services book collection, with duplicates removed from the searchroom shelves.
+Books in the Devon Heritage Services collections are available for reference only, and cannot be borrowed .

 Research cannot be carried out by Devon Heritage Centre staff on behalf of enquirers, so any requests for research in these books should be referred to a private record agent or researcher.
-However, a photocopying and digital copying service – subject to copyright rules - will be available through Devon Heritage Services
+However, various types of copying service – subject to copyright rules – and a checking service - is available through Devon Heritage Services

 The following archival records for the whole of Devon, Plymouth and Torbay are available on microfiche or microfilm at all three archive repositories in Devon: